RichardSneyd/coding-kata-platform-backend/readme.md

 # EvalController

 This is arguably the most important part of the API - where we submit candidate solutions, and evaluate them against the `TestSuite` of a specified `Problem`, then return a `EvalResult`, which will either be successful, or not.
+No comments allowed in the code when submitting to EvalController, as they will mess up the output evaluation.
 POST request to: `/user/eval/{problemId}`, with following JSON format:

 ```json
 {